adam j hartz

 an online resource.

-outside of classes i teach, my most visible work is with CAT-SOOP, a programmable learning
+outside of classes i teach, my most visible project is CAT-SOOP, a programmable learning

-management system used in several subjects within course 6.
+management system used in several subjects at MIT and elsewhere.

 i am also an academic advisor for course 6 students, and i occasionally